print page

 A4

-Generally speaking, P1/S1 places are allocated by the Education Bureau (EDB) to eligible students through the Primary One Admission System/ Secondary School Places Allocation System.
-If parents of newly arrived children wish to enrol their children in P1/S1 at the beginning of a school year (school term normally starts in early September), they should apply for a school place at the School Places Allocation Section of EDB on or before 31 August, bringing along the entry identity documents of their children.
-For children arriving in Hong Kong after the commencement of the school term (i.e. after 1 September), parents may approach the nearby Regional Education Office to seek placement assistance.
-Our staff will assist them in obtaining a school place.
-For details, please refer to Question 1 under “Others” below or contact the nearby Regional Education Office.
+Generally speaking, P1 / S1 places are allocated by EDB to eligible students through the Primary One Admission System / Secondary School Places Allocation System.
+If parents wish to enrol their school-age children in P1 / S1 at the beginning of a school year (school term normally starts in early September), they can refer to the website of the School Places Allocation Section of EDB.
+For school-age children wishing to enrol in P1 / S1 after the commencement of the school term (i.e. after 1 September), parents may contact schools directly to apply for a place for their children or approach the nearby Regional Education Offices of EDB to seek placement assistance.
+For further information, please refer to Question 1 under “Others” or contact the nearby Regional Education Offices of EDB.

 TOP